 14. On late-night shows

-Colbert has a tendency to go out of character when he goes on late-night television.
+Colbert occasionally went out of character on other late-night shows.
 His visit to The Tonight Show with Jimmy Fallon (above) involved him telling a rather earnest story about going to a state dinner at the White House and attempting to speak French with French president François Hollande.

 15-16.
 On his own show